-Located in the near vicinity of Norfolk Harbor Entrance Channel (approximately 3,200 feet away) is the Hampton Flats Hard Clam Harvest Area (Figure 2-22) established in August 16, 2001 by Virginia law Regulation 4 VAC 20-561-10 et.
+Located in the near vicinity of Norfolk Harbor Entrance Channel (approximately 3,200 feet away) is the Hampton Flats Hard Clam Harvest Area (Figure 2-26) established in August 16, 2001 by Virginia law Regulation 4 VAC 20-561-10 et.
 Seq.
-This regulated area is guided by special provisions to manage the increased abundance of hard clams in the Harvest Area and increased harvest pressure on the hard clam resource by patent tongs (VMRC 2016c) Anchorage F is also located adjacent to this resource.
+This regulated area is guided by special provisions to manage the increased abundance of hard clams in the harvest area and increased harvest pressure on the hard clam resource by patent tongs (VMRC 2016c) Anchorage F is also located approximately 2500 feet from this resource.